alionacj/weekend-server-calculator/INSTRUCTIONS.md

 ## Stretch Goals:

-* Only allow the `POST` request to happen if all necessary input is ready.
+* (X) Only allow the `POST` request to happen if all necessary input is ready.
   * *Data integrity is of maximum importance!
 Sometimes users hit the "go button" without fully inputting the needed fields.
 Display an alert if they left something empty, and don't send bad or incomplete data to the server.*

-* Allow a user to clear the calculation history by clicking on a button.
+* (X) Allow a user to clear the calculation history by clicking on a button.
 (This should empty out the `calculations` array on the server!)
 Technically this shouldn't be a `GET` or a `POST`.
 Look into making a `DELETE` request!
   * *`GET`s are used to, well, get information from the server. `POST`s are used to send new info to the server. `DELETE`s are used for, you guessed it, deleting info already on the server.*

-* Modify the calculator interface to look and behave like an actual calculator, as shown below.
+* () Modify the calculator interface to look and behave like an actual calculator, as shown below.
   * *Interfaces that mirror real world objects are often more intuitive and self-explanatory for users.*
   * **NOTE:** This will cause the client-side tests to fail!
 If you're feeling extra stretchy, see if you can figure out how to write new tests that verify your new interface.
 (This will be tricky!)
   <img src="./images/stretchGoal_interface.gif" alt="stretch goal calculator interface" width="400px">

-* Allow a user to click on an entry in the calculation history to re-run that calculation.
+* () Allow a user to click on an entry in the calculation history to re-run that calculation.
 This should display the answer on the calculator interface like a normal calculation.
   * *Anticipating what users will desire, then adding that feature to the interface is often a logical progression that ends up being a project's "next step."*

 ---